What This Clause Means

 Sub-Metering Versus Direct Metering Changes Your Options

 If your building uses sub-metering (the landlord has a master meter and installs sub-meters for each tenant), you're dependent on the landlord's billing and vulnerable to their markup.
 If your suite has direct utility metering from the local utility company, you pay the utility company directly at published rates with no landlord markup possible.
 Direct metering is better for tenants — you pay utility rates, you have an established process to dispute bills with the utility company, and the landlord has no financial incentive to inflate your utility charges.
-When negotiating a new lease, ask whether direct utility metering is possible for your suite, even if the building currently uses sub-metering.
+Whether direct utility metering is possible for a given suite is a common question in new-lease negotiations, even where the building currently uses sub-metering.

-Three approaches: First, push for direct utility metering — you pay the utility company directly, no landlord involvement.
+Three common negotiated approaches: First, direct utility metering — the tenant pays the utility company directly, no landlord involvement.
 This eliminates markup entirely.
-Second, if sub-metering is unavoidable, cap the landlord's markup explicitly in the lease: 'Tenant shall pay for electricity at the lesser of (a) the landlord's actual cost per kWh plus 5%, or (b) the local utility's published residential rate per kWh.'
-Third, if markup exists, require the landlord to provide annual utility cost statements showing actual cost versus amount charged, with the right to audit sub-metering calculations.
+Second, where sub-metering is unavoidable, an explicit cap on the landlord's markup in the lease: 'Tenant shall pay for electricity at the lesser of (a) the landlord's actual cost per kWh plus 5%, or (b) the local utility's published residential rate per kWh.'
+Third, where markup exists, a requirement that the landlord provide annual utility cost statements showing actual cost versus amount charged, with the right to audit sub-metering calculations.
 This creates accountability for the markup amount.

 State Laws on Utility Resale Vary Significantly

 State utility commissions regulate utility resale differently.
 Some states require landlords who resell electricity to be licensed as retail electric providers, limit markup to a specified percentage, or require disclosure of markup rates in tenant agreements.
 Other states impose minimal requirements.
 California and New York have relatively robust regulations on sub-metering and utility resale.
 Texas, Florida, and many other states have minimal requirements.
-Check your state's utility commission rules — in regulated states, markups above specified levels may violate state law and give you grounds to challenge the charges or rescind the utility arrangement.
+State utility commission rules are the reference point here — in regulated states, markups above specified levels may violate state law and give tenants grounds to challenge the charges or rescind the utility arrangement.

-Include Utility Costs in Your Total Occupancy Cost Analysis
+Utility Costs Belong in the Total Occupancy Cost Analysis

-Before signing any commercial lease, estimate your monthly utility usage and confirm how utilities are billed.
-Ask the landlord or their broker for typical utility costs for similar-sized suites in the building.
-If the building uses sub-metering with a markup, apply the markup percentage to the comparable utility estimates.
-Include utility costs in your total occupancy cost analysis alongside rent and CAM charges.
+The common pre-signing exercise on any commercial lease: an estimate of monthly utility usage and confirmation of how utilities are billed.
+Landlords and their brokers can typically supply utility costs for similar-sized suites in the building.
+If the building uses sub-metering with a markup, the markup percentage applies to those comparable utility estimates.
+Utility costs then sit in the total occupancy cost analysis alongside rent and CAM charges.
 A lease with favorable base rent but 25% utility markup may have higher total occupancy cost than a higher-rent building with direct metering.
 The comparison requires knowing your utility costs under both scenarios.

-• If submetered, require landlord to pass through at actual cost with no markup
+- Where submetered, better-drafted leases pass utilities through at actual cost with no markup

-• Request right to review landlord's utility invoices
+- The right to review the landlord's utility invoices is a common negotiated addition

-Push for direct utility metering from the utility company rather than sub-metering.
-If sub-metering is unavoidable, cap the markup at 5% above actual landlord cost; require annual utility cost disclosure with audit rights; and specify that markup is exclusive of all other charges (landlord can't add an administrative fee on top of the cap).
+The common negotiated outcome is direct utility metering from the utility company rather than sub-metering.
+Where sub-metering is unavoidable, negotiated leases cap the markup at 5% above actual landlord cost; require annual utility cost disclosure with audit rights; and specify that markup is exclusive of all other charges (landlord can't add an administrative fee on top of the cap).

-• Negotiate direct metering so you pay utilities directly to the utility company
+- Direct metering, with utilities paid directly to the utility company

-• If submetered, require landlord to pass through at actual cost with no markup
+- Where submetered, pass-through at actual cost with no markup

-• Request right to review landlord's utility invoices
+- A right to review the landlord's utility invoices

 Example Language: Bad vs. Better